 Then he said to them, "Go, eat of the fat, drink of the sweet, and send portions to him who has nothing prepared; for this day is holy to our Lord.
 Do not be grieved, for the joy of the LORD is your strength."Nehemiah 8:10(NASB)

-As they listened God's word being read to them, this errant nation as one man, realised how far they had wandered from their God – how deeply they had fallen into sin.
-Oh, at first, they started to rejoice, and cried out AMEN, AMEN, – but as Ezra continued to read the Scripture, they started to realise how deeply they had fallen into sin and how far they had wandered away from the truth of God's word – and both men and women began to mourn and grieve deeply.
+As they listened God's Word being read to them, this errant nation as one man realised how far they had wandered from their God.
+Oh, at first, they started to rejoice and cried out "AMEN, AMEN," but as Ezra continued to read the Scriptures, they started to realise how deeply they had fallen into sin and how far they had wandered away from the truth of God's Word, and both men and women began to mourn and grieve deeply.

-The people wept as they heard the scriptures being read, for they acknowledged their sin, but Nehemiah, the governor stood up and reminded the people that this first day of the new year was a special feast day of the Lord.
-He comforted them saying… Go, eat of the fat, drink of the sweet, and send portions to him who has nothing prepared; for this day is holy to our Lord.
-Do not be grieved, for the joy of the LORD is your strength.
+The people wept as they heard the Scriptures being read, for they acknowledged their sin, but Nehemiah the governor stood up and reminded the people that this first day of the new year was a special feast day of the Lord.
+He comforted them, saying, "Go, eat of the fat, drink of the sweet, and send portions to him who has nothing prepared; for this day is holy to our Lord.
+Do not be grieved, for the joy of the LORD is your strength."

-We too can wander far from the Lord – we can leave our first love and, fall into foolish sin - we can buy into various false teachings, live our lives in selfish pride and even keep the Lord Jesus standing outside the door of our hearts… but like Israel, today is a day that is a feast day for us - for Christ our Saviour has redeemed us by His blood and we have been released from the bondage of slavery to sin into the freedom of Christ's saving grace.
+We too can wander far from the Lord.
+We can leave our first love and fall into foolish sin.
+We can buy into various false teachings, live our lives in selfish pride, and even keep the Lord Jesus standing outside the door of our hearts, but like Israel, today is a day that is a feast day for us, for Christ our Saviour has redeemed us by His blood and we have been released from the bondage of slavery to sin into the freedom of Christ's saving grace.

-Let us keep the Word of God fresh in our hearts each day, let us recognise our faults and failings and readily confess our sins to our Father in heaven.
-Let us never forget that we are the people of God, who have been purchases with the precious blood of Christ - and that the many precious promises of God towards us, his sons and heirs, are yes and amen in Christ Jesus.
+Let us keep the Word of God fresh in our hearts each day.
+Let us recognise our faults and failings and readily confess our sins to our Father in heaven.
+Let us never forget that we are the people of God who have been purchased with the precious blood of Christ - and that the many precious promises of God towards us, his sons and heirs, are 'yes' and 'amen' in Christ Jesus.